Virtual Clinic Videos

 —arm-chair— model railroading, or continuing his life-long

 hobby of building a model railroad.
-This story is about how
+This story is about how he

-desire for building an operating railroad.
+for building an operating railroad.
 View Clinic

 Estate Planning for Model Railroaders — Marshall